 From October 2015 to August 2016, she was a postdoctoral researcher working with Matthieu Bloch on physical layer security and covert communications.

-Since September 2016, she is an associate professor (enseignant chercheur) at IMT Lille Douai (ex Telecom Lille) in the Department of Communications' Systems.
+Since September 2016, she is an associate professor (enseignant chercheur) at IMT Lille Douai (ex Telecom Lille) in the Digital Systems Center.

 Her research interests include modern channel coding, cooperative communication, multi-user information theory, impulsive noise, resource allocation.